-General condition, tanks firmly held in, correct attachment of burner frame and wires.
+General condition, tanks firmly held in with two straps each, correct attachment of burner frame and wires.
+Door closed and locked (if fitted).

 4.5.1.5 - Other Equipment:

 Check Altimeter, variometer and thermometer.
 Also matches, gloves, First Aid kit and Fire Extinguisher all to be in proper condition.